owncloud/oauth2/README.md

 This app implements the [OAuth 2.0 Authorization Code Flow](https://tools.ietf.org/html/rfc6749#section-4.1).

-**Note:** This app depends on the changes in Pull Request [owncloud/core#26742](https://github.com/owncloud/core/pull/26742), which are not yet merged.

 ## Installing the app
 Place the content of this repository in **owncloud/apps/oauth2**.